-I apologise for my absence from this blog lately.
 So much is happening right now.
-In addition to the masters, I’ve had two rounds of mooting to contend with, plus a mock scholarship interview (to help prepare me for the real thing at Middle Temple shortly), and I’ve been researching my chosen sets for pupillage applications.
+Aside from my masters studies, I’ve had two rounds of mooting to contend with, plus a mock scholarship interview (to help prepare me for the real thing at Middle Temple shortly).
+I’ve also been researching target sets for my upcoming pupillage applications.
 It’s not all drudgery, though…

 I am delighted to report that, as well as holding the UKELA Junior Mooting Shield (a national prize), I now hold the Birmingham Postgraduate Mooting Cup, too!
 This award could not have come at a better time.
-It will surely help to strengthen my pupillage applications by proving that I have a knack for advocacy – bearing in mind that I have not yet been to Bar School.
+It will surely help to strengthen my pupillage applications by proving that I have a knack for advocacy — bearing in mind that I have not even been to Bar School yet.

 This year’s moot problem was a fairly easy one to grasp, so thought I’d use this post as a chance to share my winning approach with readers.
 The problem concerned the crime of theft.
 Specifically: Can a person who receives a valid gift be held, under the Theft Act, to have “appropriated” the property involved?
 Or, putting it more plainly: If you sit back and accept a valid gift from someone, have you committed the actus reus element of theft?

-It was clear to me that Hinks is a major weight that would need to be lifted if my client was to stand a chance.
+It was clear to me that Hinks is a weight that would need to be lifted if my client was to be freed.
 I thus began by arguing that Hinks itself is bad law.

 My next attack on the Hinks precedent came from human rights law.

 I argued that the development made to the law by Hinks violates the Article 7 guarantee of freedom from arbitrary prosecution.
-In other words, not being sure if accepting a gift could lead to you being prosecuted is repugnant to the Rule of Law.
-In the famous “rape in marriage” case, the European Court of Human Rights held that judges are allowed to develop criminal offences via judicial interpretation, provided (1) that developments are consistent with the essence of the offence, and (2) that developments are reasonably foreseeable.
+In other words, uncertainty as to whether accepting a gift could lead to you being prosecuted is repugnant to the Rule of Law.
+In the famous “rape in marriage” case, the European Court of Human Rights held that judges are allowed to develop criminal offences via judicial interpretation, but provided that (1)developments are consistent with the essence of the offence, and (2)developments are reasonably foreseeable.